-The first week I arrived, I began encountering some of the best coffee shops in Austin.
+I encountered some of the best coffee shops during my first week in Austin.
 My e-commerce conference (so cliche, I know) was held at the W Hotel across the street from Halcyon.
 This coffee shop reminded me of some of the grungier cafes I hung out in when I was younger.
-It became my go-to spot after renting an apartment a few blocks away.
+After renting an apartment nearby, it became my go-to spot.

 With all that in mind, I've compiled a list of the best coffee shops in Austin, organized by neighborhood.
 Click the link below to jump to that part of the list.